keu/docs/astro/kubernetespodoperator.md

 ## Benefits of the KubernetesPodOperator

-The KubernetesPodOperator enables you to:
+You can use the KubernetesPodOperator to:

 - Execute a custom Docker image per task with Python packages and dependencies that would otherwise conflict with the rest of your Deployment's dependencies.
 This includes Docker images in a private registry or repository.
 - Run tasks in a Kubernetes cluster outside of the Astro data plane.
-This allows you to run individual tasks on infrastructure that might not be supported on Astro yet, such as GPU nodes or on other third-party services.
+This can be helpful when you need to run individual tasks on infrastructure that isn't currently supported by Astro, such as GPU nodes or other third-party services.
-- Specify CPU and memory as task-level limits or minimums to optimize for cost and performance.
+- Specify CPU and memory as task-level limits or minimums to optimize performance and reduce costs.
 - Write task logic in a language other than Python.
 This gives you flexibility and can enable new use cases across teams.
 - Scale task growth horizontally in a way that is cost-effective, dynamic, and minimally dependent on worker resources.
 - Set Kubernetes-native configurations in a YAML file, including volumes, secrets, and affinities.